Dover-Sherborn High School: History

 Until the 1960s Dover and Sherborn sent their high school students to neighboring towns' high schools (Needham for Dover, Framingham for Sherborn).
 By the 1950s, the population boom was making it difficult for those schools to accept outside students, and the two towns created a regional school district.
 The first building was built on Farm Street in 1962.
 As the population continued to increase, the current high school was built on the same campus and completed in 1968.
 In 2004, a $43 million renovation on the campus was completed, which included a renovation of the high school building, the razing of the middle school (the original high school building) and the new construction of the middle school.
 The other schools in the district are Dover Sherborn Middle School (DSMS), Pine Hill School and Chickering School.
-The current principal of Dover Sherborn High school is Ann Dever-Keegan, accompanied by assistant principal Dawn Fattore.
+The current principal of Dover Sherborn High School is John Smith, accompanied by interim assistant principal Timothy O'Mara.

+Other administrators include Allison Collins (Mathematics Dept.), Christopher Levasseur (Science Dept.), Keith Kaplan (Social Studies Dept.), Gretchen Donohue (English Dept.), Jeffrey Farris (World Language Dept.), Geoffrey Herrmann (Fine & Performing Arts Dept.), Nicholas Grout (Technology & Engineering Dept.), and Laura McGovern (Wellness Dept.).
+Ellen Rowley is the Guidance Director, Brandon Hall is the Technology Manager, and Mimi Ferrick is the Special Education Director.

 In March 2020, the unprecedented disruptions of the COVID-19 pandemic caused the school to transition to remote learning for the remainder of the academic year.

 Academics

 Academically, the Dover-Sherborn High School has been historically ranked as one of Massachusetts' top-performing public schools.
-For example, in 2015, "Newsweek" magazine ranked Dover-Sherborn High School as the 16th best high school in the country.
 In 2014, Boston Magazine rated Dover-Sherborn High School as the best public school in Greater Boston.
+In 2015, the Newsweek magazine ranked Dover-Sherborn High School as the 16th best high school in the country.
 From 2011 to 2019, Boston Magazine ranked the Dover-Sherborn School System as number one in Massachusetts.
 US News recognized this by including DSHS amongst the top 100 public high schools in America.

 For the 2006–2007 school year, DSHS tenth-grade students ranked fourth in English and math among their peers on the Massachusetts Comprehensive Assessment System (MCAS) exam.
 Ninety-six percent of the class of 2006 took the SAT I and 56% scored over 600 in the verbal section, 65% scored over 600 in the math section and 58% scored over 600 in the writing section.
 About 97% of all graduates attend college or university.